gigamaax/rekt/README.md

 Controls how to open the file

 - `buffer`: opens in a new buffer
-- `hsplit`: opens in a new horizontal split
+- `horizontal`: opens in a new horizontal split
-- `vsplit`: opens in a new vertical split
+- `vertical`: opens in a new vertical split

 ## API